PraveenPandeyknit/tic_tac_toe/tictaktoe/README.md

 4- Observe the coffeescripts and the models defined and the actions they are responsible for.

 5- The UI design and Javascript has been copied from drifferent sources.
 You can check the sugar.js and animate.css in vendor directory.

+I have attached two screenshots of the the screens for two players playing on adjacent tabs on same browser.